 Lawrence serves as GFS board member and Robotics area lead since November 2019.

-Fred is committed to support under resourced youth especially, providing opportunities to enhance their STEM related skills and knowledge, and to reach kids that may have no other avenue to enhance their knowledge of STEAM program.
+Fred is committed to supporting under-resourced youth especially in providing opportunities to enhance their STEM related skills and knowledge.
+He sees the great opportunity in GFS to reach kids that may have no other avenue to enhance their knowledge of STEAM programs.